 Wind energy is continuing to grow strongly in India, with over 1,500 MW of new installed capacity in 2007, hitting 7,845 MW in total.
-This represents a year on year growth of 25%.
+This represents a year on year growth of 25 per cent.

 The Indian government envisages an annual capacity addition of up to 2,000 MW in the coming years.
 Official government estimations set the total wind energy potential in India at around 45 GW.

-While there is no country-wide support for renewable energies, the Indian Ministry of New and Renewable Energy (MNRE) has issued guidelines to all state governments to create an attractive environment for the export, purchase, and banking of electricity generated by wind power projects.
-State Electricity Regulatory Commissions (SERC) were set up in most of the states in the country, with the mandate of promoting renewables, including wind energy through preferential tariffs and a minimum obligation on distribution companies to source a certain share of electricity from renewable energy.
-Ten out of India’s 29 states have set up renewable purchase obligations, requiring utilities to source up to 10% of their power from renewable sources.
+While there is no country-wide support for renewable energies, the Indian Ministry of New and Renewable Energy (MNRE) has issued guidelines to all state governments to create an attractive environment for the export, purchase and banking of electricity generated by wind power projects.
+State Electricity Regulatory Commissions (SERCs) were set up in most of the states in the country, with the mandate of promoting renewables, including wind energy, through preferential tariffs and a minimum obligation on distribution companies to source a certain share of electricity from renewable energy.
+Ten out of India’s 29 states have set up renewable purchase obligations, requiring utilities to source up to 10 per cent of their power from renewable sources.

 There are also a number of fiscal incentives for the wind energy sector established at national level, including:

-- Direct taxes – 80% depreciation in the first year of installation of a project
+- Direct taxes – 80 per cent depreciation in the first year of installation of a project;

-- No income tax to be paid on power sales to utilities
+- No income tax to be paid on power sales to utilities; and

 - Foreign direct investments are cleared very fast.